Hilda Ogden: Storylines

-Lodging with the Ogdens from 1980 to 1983 was Eddie Yeats (Geoffrey Hughes), their surrogate son, and, after Stan died in November 1984 – just a year after celebrating their ruby wedding – Hilda got extra money by allowing Kevin (Michael Le Vell) and Sally Webster (Sally Whittaker) to live in one of her vacant rooms.
-Shortly afterwards Hilda's employers, the affluent Doctor Lowther (David Scase) and his wife (June Broughton), made the decision to sell their home and move to Hartington.
-However, on the night that Hilda helped Mrs Lowther pack away her treasured possessions, burglars broke into the house and violently assaulted them both.
-Doctor Lowther, who had gone out to get a takeaway meal, was horrified to discover his wife suffering what would be a fatal heart attack and Hilda seriously injured.
+Lodging with the Ogdens from 1980 to 1983, was Eddie Yeats (Geoffrey Hughes), their surrogate son, and, after Stan dies in November 1984 – just a year after celebrating their ruby wedding – Hilda gets extra money, by allowing Kevin (Michael Le Vell), and Sally Seddon (Sally Dynevor), to live in one of her vacant rooms.
+Shortly afterwards Hilda's employers, the affluent Doctor Lowther (David Scase) and his wife (June Broughton), make the decision to sell their home and move to Hartington.
+However, on the night that Hilda helps Mrs. Lowther pack away her treasured possessions, burglars break into the house and violently assault them both.
+Doctor Lowther, who has gone out to get a takeaway meal, is horrified to discover his wife suffering what would be a fatal heart attack, and Hilda seriously injured.

-Although she made a full recovery physically, mentally she became afraid to be in her own home.
-When Doctor Lowther asked her to move to his cottage in Hartington and be his housekeeper, she jumped at the chance.
-When Hilda left the programme on Christmas Day 1987, she sang "Wish Me Luck As You Wave Me Goodbye", in her trademark trilling voice; it was watched by an aggregated audience of 26.65 million people, one of the highest audiences in British television history.
+Although she makes a full recovery physically, mentally she becomes afraid to be in her own home.
+When Doctor Lowther asks her to move to his cottage in Hartington and be his housekeeper, she jumps at the chance.
+When Hilda leaves the programme on Christmas Day 1987, she sings "Wish Me Luck As You Wave Me Goodbye", in her trademark trilling voice; it is watched by an aggregated audience of 26.65 million people, one of the highest audiences in British television history.

-Hilda's most remembered attributes were her hair curlers which she almost always wore, her pinny, and her "muriel" in her living room, which first showed a scene of Alpine mountains but was later changed to a coastal scene with three duck ornaments flying over them (the middle duck, in a nose-dive position, was Jean Alexander's idea).
-She considered herself clairvoyant and offered teacup readings.
+Hilda's most remembered attributes are her hair curlers which she almost always wears, her pinny, and her "muriel" in her living room, which first shows a scene of Alpine mountains, but later changes to a coastal scene, with three duck ornaments flying over them (the middle duck, in a nose-dive position, was Jean Alexander's idea).
+She considers herself clairvoyant, and offers teacup readings.